Revisiting Face Forgery Detection: From Facial Representation to Forgery Detection: Experiment

 \subsection{Comparison of FFD with Pre-trained Backbones}

-We conduct experiments to evaluate FFD performance of backbones with various learning approaches, network architectures, and datasets.
-The quantitative evaluation results are shown in Table~\ref{tab:backbones}.
-We use the backbone with randomly initialized network parameters as a baseline (Unpre-trained) to highlight the importance of pre-training for FFD task.
+We evaluate the importance of pre-trained backbones for FFD models by analyzing three core pre-training configurations: learning approaches, network architectures, and datasets.
+Table~\ref{tab:backbones} presents the quantitative results, with the unpre-trained backbone as the baseline (Unpre-trained).

 \textbf{Unpre-trained Backbones.} We utilize unpre-trained backbones with different architectures, including ResNet, Xception, EfficientNet, and ViT, and fine-tune them on FF++ dataset.
-Their poor AUC results, averaging around $61$\%, underscore the significance of pre-trained backbones in FFD.
+These models yield an average AUC of around $61$\%, indicating predictions close to random guessing.